YogeshSivakumar18/Research-on-EVO-2/README.md

 ## Structure of This Repository

 - EVO2_Assessment_Report.docx – Full research document including references
-- Data-Pipeline-chart-of-Evo-2 - Includes a visual of the EVO 2 data pipeline designed by me
+- Data-Pipeline-chart-of-Evo-2.png - A visual of the EVO 2 data pipeline designed by me
 - README.md

 ## Disclaimer